The Optimists! Folkestone’s hockey Scene

 A few years later the Folkestone Hockey Club folded, and members went, with tails between their legs, to join the Optimists!
 The Optimists remain, to this day, on the site at the Three Hills Sports Park.
 Chairman Leigh Marshall and goalie Amy Bumstead spoke to Folkelife about the club.

 Leigh: “Our old Pavilion, built in the 1920s, was at the edge of this site you see today.
 We had a pitch in front, which had been paid for by the council.
 After 90 years,the pavilion was needing a bit of care.
 We’ve shared this site with the Cricket club, and so together we approached Sir Roger De Haan.
-We wanted to get some funds for a new pitch and renovate the pavilion.
-Sir Roger wanted to see an exciting proposal.”
+We wanted to get some funds for a new pitch and renovate the pavilion, and Sir Roger wanted to see an exciting proposal.”

 ambitious plans for sport in folkestone